michelgrootjans/explaining-flow/readme.md

 - WIP: peaks between 5 and 10

 #### scenario 4: adding UX to the process
 Let's also accelerate the simulation.
 This allows us to see patterns we wouldn't recognise in the slow daily movements of stories on a board.
+From now on, we'll simulate with 200 user stories.

 Now ux, development and qa will spend 1 day _on average_ for each story.
 This is where lead time will start to increase, but it wil barely be visible in the velocity.